Skip to main content

 Node.js MUST be installed before running npm install or other Node.js-based commands.
 If not installed, an error will be returned.

-💻 Running Locally
+Running the Site Locally

 To preview the RMC Software Documentation site on your local machine during development, run:

-npm run start
+npm start

 This will start the development server at http://localhost:3000.
 Any changes you make to the source files will automatically reload the site in your browser.